DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 ## Easy Pitfalls

-- Chose the wrong RS
+- Chose the wrong RS or failing to set a RS.
 - Topology errors (mostly if importing data from other systems as CAD)
-- Move Project on different PC
+- Move Project on different PC or moving files from their original location to another.
 - Proprietary extensions of files

 ## The Big Questions

 - GIS vs WebGIS
-- Implementation with other software (R, Python, 3D managing software)
+- Implementation with other software (R, Python, 3D managing software, CAD, photogrammetry software)
 - How to work collaboratively
 - Managing 3D Data